ICT2x01-P3-4/ict2x01-p3-4/README.md

 ```

 ### Run the application
-1. Navigate to the root directory of the project
+1. Navigate to the root directory of the project.
-2. Execute the command `flask run` in your terminal
+2. Execute the command `flask run` in your terminal.
-3. Open the browser and navigate to http://localhost:5000
+3. Open the browser and navigate to http://localhost:5000.

 ---